-Parents/Guardians or unaccompanied studentsyouths may appeal district decisions regarding eligibility, enrollment or placement in accordance with the Standard Complaint Resolution Process adopted by DESE.
+Parents/Guardians or unaccompanied youthstudents may appeal district decisions regarding eligibility, enrollment or placement in accordance with the Standard Complaint Resolution Process adopted by DESE.
 The district will make every effort to resolve complaints or disputes at the district level.
-The homeless liaison will provide the parents/guardians or unaccompanied youth a written explanation of any decision related to school selection or enrollment, including the right to appeal such decisions, and inform the parents/guardians or unaccompanied studentyouth of the district's complaint resolution process when a question or complaint arises concerning the education of a homeless student.
+The homeless liaison will inform the parent/guardian or unaccompanied student of the district's complaint resolution process when a question or complaint arises concerning the education of a homeless student.